andreaferretti/factor-tutorial/README.md

 To be fair, Factor is very different from Smalltalk, but still there is the concept of classes, and generic words can defined having different implementations on different classes.

 Some classes are builtin in Factor, such as `string`, `boolean`, `fixnum` or `word`.
-Next, the most common way to define a class is as a tuple.
-Tuples are defined with the `TUPLE:` parsing word, followed by the tuple name and the fields of the class that we want to define, which are called 'slots' in Factor parlance.
+Next, the most common way to define a class is as a **tuple**.
+Tuples are defined with the `TUPLE:` parsing word, followed by the tuple name and the fields of the class that we want to define, which are called **slots** in Factor parlance.

 Let us define a class for movies: